 Ideal for intricate cutting tasks, the paring knife has a very sharp point to easily remove pips and seeds.
 They are particularly suited to preparing, peeling and slicing small fruit and vegetables

 Often long and thin in shape, a slicing knife is sometimes referred to as a carving knife.
 Suited for slicing poultry, meat and fish, this knife will ensure thin and even slices, especially when cutting a joint.

-Designed to maneuvere with ease, a boning knife is long and thin with a sharp tip.
+Designed to maneuver with ease, a boning knife is long and thin with a sharp tip.
 Perfect for removing bones from meat, boning knives are often more flexible than other kitchen knives.

 The quality and price of the knife will reflect the way it has been crafted.
 Fully forged knifes are universally regarded as the best on the market, these are created using a single piece of steel with the blade and tang in one piece.
 Stamped knives are crafted using a machine to cut from a strip of stainless steel, not as durable as fully forged steel blades they are however more economical to make and buy.

-- No matter how high quality your knives, if the blades are not protected they will not maintain their superb chopping abilities.
+Storage and usage No matter how high-quality your knives are, if the blades are not protected they will not maintain their superb chopping abilities.
 Storing knives in a knife block or on a magnetic board and using only smooth surfaces to cut on will keep the blades in good condition.

-- Hand washing & hand drying knives keeps them sharper compared to washing them in a dishwasher.
+Washing and drying Hand washing and hand drying knives keeps them sharper compared to washing them in a dishwasher.
 Most knives however are dishwasher safe, but where possible remove them before the cycle ends and dry them by hand.